railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 .. note:: Workcenter

-    Workcenters are units of manufacture consisting of one or several people and/or machines that can be considered as a unit for the purposes of forecasting capacity and planning.
+    Workcenters are units of manufacturing consisting of one or several people and/or machines that can be considered as a unit for the purposes of forecasting capacity and planning.

 Use the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Work Centers` to define a new